ipfs/specs/IPIP/0000-gateway-tar-response-format.md

 DAG that contains a file with a relative path that points outside the root directory.
 Downloading it as a TAR must error.

-The user should be suggested to use a CAR file if they really want to download the raw files.
+The user should be suggested to use a CAR file if they want to download the raw files.

 ### Alternatives

 One discussed alternative would be to support uncompressed ZIP files.
-However, TAR and TAR-related libraries are already supported in IPFS.
-Therefore, the addition of a TAR response format is facilitated, avoiding adding unnecessary libraries.
+However, TAR and TAR-related libraries are already supported and implemented for UnixFS files.
+Therefore, the addition of a TAR response format is facilitated.

-An alternative was considered to also support [Gzipped TAR](https://github.com/ipfs/go-ipfs/pull/9034).
+In addition, we considered supporting [Gzipped TAR](https://github.com/ipfs/go-ipfs/pull/9034).
-However, there is a concern that that may be a vector for DOS attacks since compression requires high CPU power.
+However, there it may be a vector for DOS attacks since compression requires high CPU power.

 ### Copyright